Dental Hygienist Career Overview

 In fact, according to the Bureau of Labor Statistics, 94% of dental hygienists work here.

 It is also worth mentioning that dental hygienists can choose to work part-time or full-time.
 This, of course, greatly depends on the office wherein they decide to work.
-Some offices are entirely amenable to having hygienists work part-time, while some are not.
+Some offices are amenable to having hygienists work part-time, while others are not.

 Technically, for those who work part-time, it is, in fact, possible to work for multiple dentists and fill out a full-time schedule.